saintly2k/AbulaChan/README.md

 # Important Announcement
-Due to vacation, the webserver will be down.
-You won't be able to reach abulafia.space.
-Will be around end of July back again if nothing happens while I'm in Turkey.
+I'm searching for someone to help me at this project making something like a theme selector or so, also I want to make it that you can upload the images instead of just linking to them, if anyone could help me with that, I would be very grateful!
+But nothing more at the moment...

 # AbulaBoard
 Your daily Textboard/Imageboard.
-Written in PHP and HTML and it can be used without Database!
+Written in PHP and HTML and it can be used without Database (it's flatfile)!
 Actually, it's a continued version of the old Bazuchan.

 # Features
 - A decent Imageboard/Textboard